Helpi90/MMM-HLTV/README.md

 To install the module, use your terminal to:

 1. Navigate to your MagicMirror's modules folder.
 If you are using the default installation directory, use the command: `cd ~/MagicMirror/modules`.
-2. Copy the module to your computer by executing the following command: `git clone https://github.com/maartenpaauw/MMM-HLTV.git`.
+2. Copy the module to your computer by executing the following command: `git clone https://github.com/helpi90/MMM-HLTV.git`.
 3. Navigate to the MMM-HLTV module directory with `cd MMM-HLTV`.
-4. Execute `yarn install` to install the node dependencies.
-5. Install hltv with `npm i hltv`
+4. Install hltv with `npm i hltv && npm install`

 ## Using the module